jcorporation/myMPD/docs/installation/docker.md

 ### myMPD configuration

-You can configure some basic options of myMPD via startu options or environment variables.
+You can configure some basic options of myMPD via startup options or environment variables.

 - [Configuration]({{ site.baseurl }}/configuration/)

 ***

 Since version 3.13 Alpine Linux image changes the definition of time_t on 32-bit systems.
-Read https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.13.0#time64_requirements for further information's and a workaround.
+Read [Release Notes for Alpine 3.13.0](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.13.0#time64_requirements) for further information's and a workaround.